ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

 approximation of the lograithmic integral function is used for this.
 Instead of 100, the approximation returns 108, which is adequately close to the desired limit and large enough.

 Although the exact upper limit of 100 is already known at the outset, it is common practice to approximate this before beginning a sieve calculation of primes.
+Imagine, for instance, calculating ten million primes.
+In this case, it might make sense to first approximate the upper bound of sieving with the prime counting function before beginning the sieve iteration.

 # Prime Counting Function